 - Find keywords that match your campaign goals and are feasible to target.

 Let’s assume you have a digital marketing blog (like the one you’re reading now) and want to begin an SEO campaign to target keywords related to ‘Digital Marketing’.

 The first step is to go to Google and type in the phrase ‘Digital Marketing’.

 Go through the results and open the first non-branded website in a new tab.
 In this case, it’s a post from HubSpot.

-Look at the section that shows you the most popular keywords the particular page is ranking for on Google.
+Go to Semrush and enter the page URL.
+Look at the section that shows you the most popular keywords the page ranks for on Google.

 Repeat the process for the first 5 pages.

 Once you study the results carefully, you’ll notice three things:

 - ‘Digital Marketing’ is a very popular search term.

 - Only big and well-known websites are ranking on the first page of Google for this term.